Lance Swenson, PhD

 - BS, University of Georgia, Athens

 Internship: Brown University Clinical Psychology Training Consortium; Postdoctoral Fellowship: Brown University School of Medicine, Center for Alcohol & Addiction Studies.

-My research interests involve understanding processes and risk/protective factors related to self-harm, including suicidal and non-suicidal thoughts and behaviors, across the lifespan.
-For example, recent and ongoing studies that my students and I are engaged in involve understanding linkages between sexual orientation and self-harm, relations between risk- (e.g., alcohol use) and health-related behaviors (e.g., physical activity, dietary habits) with non-suicidal self-injury, and a mixed-method approach to investigating early childhood self-harming behaviors.
-A second component of my research involves understanding children and adolescents’ socioemotional development and the mechanisms through with peer and other social relationships affect functioning.
-For example, my prior research has examined close friends’ knowledge of youth symptomatology, understanding agreement and discrepancy between parent- and child-perceptions of functioning, and the effects of being in a dyadic friendship with a distressed partner.
-In addition to these primary areas of inquiry, some of recent research collaborations have involved clinically-oriented research with more severely impaired populations of children and adolescents (e.g., psychiatric inpatients).
-These collaborations encompass a wide range of topics, including engagement with inpatient treatment, childhood-onset bipolar disorder, and problematic video game use.
+My research examines risk and protective factors related to self-harm, with a particular focus on non-suicidal self-injury (NSSI).
+Recently I have been studying how health-related behaviors (e.g., physical activity/exercise and dietary habits) are related to NSSI severity.
+Other recent and ongoing studies that my students and I are engaged in include linkages between NSSI and alcohol use, social affiliative behavior, sexual orientation, and developmental trajectories.
+My work in this area more generally is grounded in a developmental psychopathology framework emphasizing connections between normative and atypical developmental processes as well as the reciprocal associations between behavior and the environment.
+A second set of research interests involves children and adolescents’ socioemotional development and the mechanisms through with peer and other primary social relationships affect functioning.
+For example, my prior research has examined close friends’ and parents’ perceptions of youth symptomatology, interactions between relationship functioning and perceptions of distress, and the effects of being in a dyadic friendship with a distressed partner.
+In addition to these primary areas of inquiry, recent research collaborations have involved clinically-oriented research with more severely impaired populations of children and adolescents (e.g., psychiatric inpatients) encompass a wide range of topics (e.g., engagement with inpatient treatment, childhood-onset bipolar disorder, and problematic video game use).